MLB Hall of Fame

 Inducted into the Baseball Hall of Fame in 1955, Ray Schalk helped set the standard for defense-first catchers in baseball history.

-Schalk's Awards and Records
+Schalk's Awards and Honors

 • First catcher to play 1,000+ games in the MLB